Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 snippet: MessageContract

-The final piece of the puzzle is to tell the serializer what C# class our JSON payload belongs to.
+The final step is to tell the serializer what C# class the JSON payload belongs to.
 This is done using the Json.NET `$type` attribute.
 The message body will then look as follows:

 snippet: MessagePayload